-But that didn’t solve my video production issues.
-What I needed was a streamlined process.
+But that didn’t solve anything.
+What I needed was a streamlined process for YouTube video production.

 I’ve been publishing videos about online marketing tools and tactics over at my YouTube channel for a while now, and I’ve gotten some great feedback.
 More importantly, the videos served a greater purpose of attracting new followers, leads, and clients for my business.